10 Probiotic Foods That Are Great For Your Gut And Overall Health

 There is a caveat though.
 You have to make sure the olives are cured in brine and not plain water.
 The good news is that most store-bought olives fit the bill.
 An easy way to check is by looking at the ingredient list.
 If water and salt are both listed, the olives are most likely cured in brine.

-Getting even more specific for you olive aficionados, a 2019 study in Frontiers in Microbiology demonstrated that Spanish-style green olives have particularly rich bacterial diversity.
+Getting even more specific for you olive aficionados, a 2019 study in Frontiers in Microbiology demonstrated that Spanish-style green olives have particularly rich bacterial diversity17.

 Tempeh, which originates in Indonesia, is traditionally made from fermented soybeans utilizing a specific fungus (Rhizopus oligosporus), but tempeh may also include other types of beans or whole grains.

-In addition to being packed with protein (over 30 grams in one cup of tempeh), this fermented food delivers a meaningful amount of calcium, magnesium, potassium, zinc, and manganese too.
+In addition to being packed with protein19 (over 30 grams in one cup of tempeh), this fermented food delivers a meaningful amount of calcium, magnesium, potassium, zinc, and manganese too.

 Kombucha isn’t really a food—it’s a fermented tea made by combining black tea or green tea (or others like oolong or rooibos) and sugar with a specific combination of bacteria and yeast called a SCOBY (symbiotic culture of bacteria and yeast).
 But since it’s so rich in probiotics and has a long history (over 2,000 years of consumption), it’s earned a rightful place on this list.